anushkakda/Azure-App-Service-Availability/README.md

 Along with this there are periodic health checks that the platform conducts to monitor the state of the instances that run the services.
 There are automated mitigation steps in place to catch any issues and automatically resolve them to provide a seamless experience.

-To ensure that the App Service is resilient, it is important to make sure that the instance on which the App Service is running, is healthy and to up to date.
+To ensure that the App Service is resilient, it is important to make sure that the instance on which the App Service is running, is healthy and up to date.
 We ensure to regularly update the domain, patch the system and the assure that the instance are available for our Customers.

-For increasing the resiliency at the instance level; **our recommendation would be maintaining two or more instances allocated for your App Service.**

 <br />